 Question: "Is it wrong to want to die?"

-Answer: Many people who are suffering from terminal illness, painful conditions, or intense sadness or emotional pain have wondered if we can just ask God to take our lives.
+Answer: Many people who are suffering from terminal illness, painful conditions, or intense sadness or emotional pain want to die.
+Those who are suffering wonder if they can just ask God to take their lives.
 Is this a form of suicide?
 Will God take us to heaven if we pray to die?
 The question that also arises is whether such a prayer is sinful.

 As believers we are always to pray, "Your Will be done."
-None of us will die before it is our time.
+None of us will die before it is our time, even if we want to die.
 David verifies the truth that all our days are planned out by God and nothing will shorten them outside of God’s will: “All the days ordained for me were written in your book before one of them came to be” (Psalm 139:16).
 Rather than praying to die, it is better to pray for God's strength and grace to stand fast in whatever suffering we are experiencing and trust in God to determine the time and the details of our passing.

 Suffering is hard, and sometimes the hardest part is the questions we have about why.
 Suffering is humbling, and as humans we don't like being humbled or weak and dependent.
 But when we ask, "Why me, Lord?" the answer may just be "Why not you?"
 When born again believers suffer on this earth, God has a purpose for that suffering and His plans and purposes are perfect and holy, just as He is perfect and holy.
 The Psalmist tells us “As for God, His way is perfect” (Psalm 18:30).
 If God’s ways are perfect, then we can trust that whatever He does—and whatever He allows—is also perfect.
 This may not seem possible to us, but our minds are not God’s mind, as He reminds us in Isaiah 55:8-9.